Skip to Main Content

 Bicentennial

-Orleans County was incorporated on April 15, 1825 and will be celebrating its Bicentennial throughout 2025.
+Orleans County was incorporated on April 15, 1825 and celebrated its Bicentennial throughout 2025.

-Projects being implemented to commemorate the Orleans County Bicentennial are:
+Projects that were implemented to commemorate the Orleans County Bicentennial are:

 We are encouraging the community organizations to jump on the "Oxen of Orleans County" Public Art project and populate Orleans County with an artistic & historic oxen trail.
 Read more on this effort >>>